SimoRihani/PFA-Qucit/README.md

 App is a cross-platform mobile application, developed by 6 computer science students from [ENSEIRB-MATMECA][], a French Engineering School in Bordeaux.

-The purpose of App is redirecting users in the transportation failure on the Bordeaux-Metropole network.
+The purpose of App is redirecting users in the transportation failures on the Bordeaux-Metropole network.
 Its has been developed for a start-up incubated in the Aquitaine Regional Incubator called [Qucit][].

 App is available for all platforms supported by the [Apache Cordova][] framework but actually only tested on iOS and Android.